pforret/shtext/README.md

 * use shtext update to update to the latest version shtext check
 * >>> bash script created with pforret/bashew
-* >>> for bash development, also check out pforret/setver and pforret/progressbar
 ```

 ## ⚡️ Examples